frictionlessdata/website/site/tooling/python/api-reference/README.md

 - `control?` _dict|Control_ - File control.
   For more infromation, please check the Control documentation.

+- `dialect?` _dict|Dialect_ - Table dialect.
+  For more infromation, please check the Dialect documentation.

 - `query?` _dict|Query_ - Table query.
   For more infromation, please check the Query documentation.

-- `dialect?` _dict|Dialect_ - Table dialect.
-  For more infromation, please check the Dialect documentation.
+- `headers?` _int|int[]|[int[], str]_ - Either a row
+  number or list of row numbers (in case of multi-line headers) to be considered as headers (rows start counting at 1), or a pair where the first element is header rows and the second the header joiner.
+It defaults to 1.

 - `schema?` _dict|Schema_ - Table schema.
   For more infromation, please check the Schema documentation.